- Where are the magazines and/or journals located?

 The Research Help desk is located on the first floor of Memorial Library.
 During the semester, Librarians are typically available Monday through Thursday 10:00 am to 9:30 pm, Friday 10:00 am to 4:00 pm, Saturday 12:00 pm to 5:00 pm, and Sunday 1:00 pm to 9:00 pm.
 You may also contact a Librarian via phone, email, text, or chat; detailed information is available in the top right channel of the Library tab in MyRedDragon.

-Items that are found within the Libary are brought to the IRSC Desk on the first floor lobby.
-Valuble items such as jewelry and wallets are turned over to Campus Police.
+Items that are found within the Libary are brought to The Help Center on the first floor lobby.
+Valuable items such as jewelry and wallets are turned over to Campus Police.

 Current Newspapers and magazines are located on the North third floor in Periodicals.